Ellen G. White: Ellen G. White Estate

 The Ellen G. White Estate, Inc., was formed as a result of White's will.
 It consists of a self-perpetuating board and a staff which includes a secretary (now known as the director), several associates, and a support staff.
 The main headquarters is at the Seventh-day Adventist General Conference headquarters in Silver Spring, Maryland.
 Branch Offices are located at Andrews University, Loma Linda University, and Oakwood University.
 There are 15 additional research centers located throughout the 13 remaining divisions of the world church.
 The mission of the White Estate is to circulate Ellen White's writings, translate them, and provide resources for helping to better understand her life and ministry.
 At the Toronto General Conference Session (2000) the world church expanded the mission of the White Estate to include a responsibility for promoting Adventist history for the entire denomination.

 Adventist historic sites

 Several of White's homes are historic sites.
 The first home that she and her husband owned is now part of the Historic Adventist Village in Battle Creek, Michigan.
 Her other homes are privately owned with the exception of her home in Cooranbong, Australia, which she named "Sunnyside", and her last home in Saint Helena, California, which she named "Elmshaven".
-These latter two homes are owned by the Seventh-day Adventist Church and the "Elmshaven" home is also a National Historic Landmark.
+These latter two homes are owned by the Seventh-day Adventist Church.
+The "Elmshaven" home is a National Historic Landmark.

 Avondale College

-White inspired and guided the foundation of Avondale College, Cooranbong, leaving an educational legacy from her time in Australia.
-Avondale College is the main Seventh-day Adventist tertiary institution in the South-Pacific Division.
+White inspired and guided the foundation of Avondale College (now Avondale University), Cooranbong, leaving an educational legacy from her time in Australia.
+Avondale University is the main Seventh-day Adventist tertiary institution in the South-Pacific Division.
 In 2021, the restored White house of Sunnyside was reopened to the public.
 The home has architectural elements of New England adapted for Australia.